|

 Shimano was in the JBM!
 Most often if you

-were made by members of one group or the
+made by members of one group or the other.

-too.
-At this point I need to explain that
+point I need to explain that Suntour really only

-Suntour name that appeared in their catalogs, but
+appeared in their catalogs, but those were custom

-that the OEM versions.
-So when Fuji would
+cost more that the OEM versions.
+So when Fuji

-use a OEM branded component it saved them money
+would use a OEM branded component it saved them

 top-of-the-line offering.
 During my